fast-data-transfer/fast-data-transfer.github.io/doc-fdt-ddcopy.md

 **-printStats** Various statistics about buffer pools, sessions, etc will be printed

 **-v** Verbose.
-Multiple 'v'-s (up to three) may be used to increment the verbosity level.Maximum level is three (-vvv) which corresponds to Level.FINEST for the standard Java logging system used by FDT.
+Multiple 'v'-s (up to three) may be used to increment the verbosity level.
+Maximum level is three (-vvv) which corresponds to Level.FINEST for the standard Java logging system used by FDT.

 **-u, -update** Update.
 If a newer version of fdt.jar is available on the update server it will update the local copy